BlueJeansAndRain/NeedJS/README.md

 Needy is designed to be a subset of the Node.js module implementation so that targetting Needy will always result in Node.js and Node.js compilers being supported, but _not_ necessarily vise versa.
 Therefore, if you want to write code for both browser and Node.js use, target Needy features to ensure a common feature set.

-This project is meant to be a universal module system.
-You "should" be able to use it in any JavaScript environment, either to add module support, or even to replace an existing module system.
-The `Needy` class will automatically be exported as a CommonJS or RequireJS module if possible.
+You "should" be able to use Needy in just about any JavaScript environment, either to add module support, or even to replace an existing module system.
+The `Needy` class will automatically be exported as a CommonJS or AMD module if possible.
 If `module.exports` and `define` are both undefined, then the `Needy` class will be added to the global namespace as a last resort.

 Features
 --------

-* Can be included as a CommonJS module, RequireJS module, or a simple global variable.
+* Can be included as a CommonJS module, AMD module, or a simple global variable.
 * Complies with CommonJS modules specification (1.1.1)
     * Secure (sandbox) mode only. `module.paths` and `module.uri` will not be defined.
 * Compatible with the Node.js module system.
     * Node.js `__filename`, `__dirname`, and `global` variables are defined.
     * Node.js core modules are not provided by this project.
-        * (planned) They will be available via the [needy-node-core](https://github.com/BlueJeansAndRain/needy-node-core) project at a future date.
+        * (planned) They will be available via the [needy-node-core](https://github.com/BlueJeansAndRain/needy-node-core) project, which will be based on the [browser-builtins](https://npmjs.org/package/browser-builtins) project which is the same project that browserify uses for browser compatible Node.js core modules.
         * Custom core modules can also be added via the Needy `core` option.
     * Node.js-like module resolution algorithm is implemented including "node_modules" sub-directory lookup, and directory modules with or without "package.json" files.
         * 404 warnings may be displayed in a browser's console due to module resolution.
 This is not a bug, it's just the only way for the browser to determine if a file exists.
 For production, compiling is recommended.